blythed/blythed.github.io/_posts/2022-10-19-Logging-Parameters-of-Deep-Learning-Models-with-AIJSONable.md

 c = build(lc)
 ```

 This method can be combined with the merits of `pickle` or `dill` to get a nice experiment tracking, logging and serialization system.
-All parameters which do into building a model (including training code) can be logged with `aijson`.
+All parameters which go into building a model (including training code) can be logged with `aijson`.
 Inside the training loop, we can use `pickle` or `dill` to serialize the model to a data blob.
 If any doubts about parameter values arise, or these need to be accessed programmatically, these can be gleaned directly from the JSON output.

 ## Modular experimentation, including pre- and post-processing

-Using configuration files written in Python, which may be used to flexibly "wire" together models, we get a very flexible experimentation environment.
+Using `aijson` together with writing configuration files in Python, which may be used to flexibly "wire" together models, we get a very flexible experimentation environment.
 There need be no pre-conceived notion of which pre-processor goes together with which forward pass and which post-processor.
 This logic may be carried over further to the inner mechanics of each of these components.
-When exporting the results of the experiment, the parameters are logged with `aijson` without needing to add building or cumbersome logging boilerplate to the code.
+When exporting the results of the experiment, the parameters are logged with `aijson` without needing to add cumbersome building or logging boilerplate to the code.

 ## Next time...

 Next week I'll be looking at a different approach which replaces `pickle`, `dill` and `aijson`, and allows for very transparent model serialization and parameterisation.
 Stay tuned...